The EITI is a non-profit association organised under Norwegian law.

 - Seeks to foster collaborative relationships between EITI stakeholders.

 The EITI International Secretariat is responsible for the day-to-day running of the EITI Association (Article 15).
-The International Secretariat is led by a Head of Secretariat who reports to the EITI Board through the Chair (Article 16).
+The International Secretariat is led by an Executive Director who reports to the EITI Board through the Chair (Article 16).
 A considerable amount of technical assistance is provided to countries implementing the EITI.
 Much of this is provided by the World Bank.
 There are many other providers of technical assistance to EITI processes, including German GIZ, the regional banks, DFID, the Norwegian and Australian governments.

 The EITI’s governance structure provides stakeholders with a number of tools to voice and act upon grievances.